buildit/bookit-client-react/README.md

 # Bookit

 This is the front end for Bookit, a room booking app created by Buildit.
-It runs against the [Bookit API](https://github.com/buildit/bookit-api).
+It runs against the [Bookit API](https://github.com/buildit/bookit-api) (which you must have running locally).

 ## Quick start